 On the agenda are the integration of ballistic missile defense architecture, more military exercises to address maritime, counterterrorism, air and missile defense challenges and government infrastructure against cyber hackers, according to US officials.

-that newly-crowned King Salman would not attend came just two days after White House officials said Obama and the king would hold one-on-one talks in Washington ahead of the Camp David meeting.
+Saudi Arabia's announcement on Sunday that newly-crowned King Salman would not attend came just two days after White House officials said Obama and the king would hold one-on-one talks in Washington ahead of the Camp David meeting.

 Riyadh's explanation has been that the king wants to stay in the Gulf to oversee the five day truce due to begin in Yemen on Tuesday.